 The direct software dependencies mentioned are where the definition of critical software gets interesting.
 Agency and DoD software development bring together the work of multiple vendors and open source projects.
 Government programs are going to need a level of software transparency now that maybe wasn’t in their previous request for proposals (RFPs).

 It’s the NIST definition of dependencies that gives new meaning to critical software.
 Dependencies mean software libraries, packages, and modules that are necessary for software operations.
-NTIA has quite a task deciding how deep an SBOM detail should go into when capturing software composition.
+NTIA has quite a task deciding how deep a software bill of materials (SBOM) detail should go into when capturing software composition.

 Industry Feedback & SBOM Visibility